django-cms/djangocms-frontend/docs/source/tutorial/builtin_components.rst

 .. _built_in_components:

 ######################################
-Using Pre-Built Bootstrap 5 Components
+Using Built-In Bootstrap 5 Components
 ######################################

 .. index::
+    single: Built-In Components
-    single: Pre-Built Components
+    single: Bootstrap 5 Components

 Here's a step-by-step tutorial to get you started with ``djangocms-frontend``, a versatile plugin bundle for django CMS that provides a suite of frontend components compatible with various CSS frameworks, including Bootstrap 5.

-For this tutorial we will be using the pre-built Boostrap 5 components that come with ``djangocms-frontend``.
+For this tutorial we will be using the built-in Boostrap 5 components that come with ``djangocms-frontend``.

 Installation
 ============